 Not bad for someone who didn't pick up a rugby ball until he was 11 and had never seen a live rugby league match until he signed for Widnes in 1987 from Rosslyn Park.
 In an ironic twist, Offiah became one of the few southerners to go north to seek his fame and fortune.
 After winning every honour in the game he returned south to join the London Broncos in 1996, helping to put them, and the game in the south on the sporting map.

 He has become the greatest name in the rugby league game through his prowess on the field as well as his appearances off it.
 A regular guest on all the established sporting and quiz shows he has shown his versatility by appearing in both Emmerdale and Hollyoaks, a feat for which he is particularly proud.
-More recently martin appeared in the play Mothers Day at the Lyric Theatre Hammersmith were he played the lead role of Benny.
+Martin also appeared in the play Mothers Day at the Lyric Theatre Hammersmith were he played the lead role of Benny.

-Martin Offiah’s services to rugby were suitably rewarded when he received the MBE at Buckingham Palace.
+Martin’s services to rugby were suitably rewarded when he received the MBE.
 He has also been awarded an Honorary Fellowship at John Moores University in Liverpool, in recognition of his contribution to the game of rugby.
-Now that Martin has finally hung up his boots for the last time, he is focusing his efforts on playing an increasing role on television Radio and the stage.
+Since Martin hung up his boots for the final time, he has focused his efforts on playing an increasing role on television, radio and the stage.

 Martin Offiah is available for personal appearances, question and answer evenings, corporate days and media projects.

 My sincere thanks to Martin Offiah for attending our Awards event at Newham College last week he did a great job and all was inspired about meeting and hearing his talk about his life and career.